gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 In the current landscape, it shows that the **Integration** is only at the **DATA** level not at the Application(service) level.
 However, it says SAP will integrate the services from **SAP Data Intelligence Cloud** into **Datasphere**.
 According to this [Roadmap](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-and-sap-data-intelligence-cloud-what-does-this-mean-for-me/ba-p/13603947), **Datashpere** will become SAP's Data Fabric as **Azure Data Faric** for **Microsoft** in the future.

-**Interesting!** There are already embedded Data Intelligence cloud services in the DataSphere to achieve some functionalities in "Replication Flow".
+There are already embedded Data Intelligence cloud services in the DataSphere to achieve some functionalities in "Replication Flow".
 Below screenshot is from the "Replication Flow".
-Need to confirm with SAP if Apache **Parquet** file format is used in Dataphere instead of HANA data file.
+Apache **Parquet** file format is used in Dataphere instead of HANA data file.
+It will be easier to integarte services like park, Databrick for Machine Learning.

 ![alt text](/Roadmap/images/Parquet.png?raw=true)